waylaidwanderer/gemini-plays-pokemon-public/notepad.md

   3. Observe and record status of all four gate sets.
 (IN PROGRESS)
   4. Press switch again (Return to State A).
   5. Observe and record status of all four gate sets to confirm toggle.

+# IV.
+Reminders
+- **Team Composition:** Use the `team_composition_advisor_agent` to prepare for the Cinnabar Gym battle against Blaine.
+- **Pokemon Mansion 2F - Super Nerd Confirmation:** Spoke to the Super Nerd at (5, 18).
+He confirmed the alternating door mechanic with the dialogue: 'Switches open and close alternating sets of doors!'
+This validates my existing puzzle hypothesis but offers no new clues about the SECRET KEY.